oicr-gsi/shesmu/language.md

 defined in the file).
 Functions cannot be defined recursively.
 The return type is determined automatically.

+## Constants
+Constants may be defined intermixed with olives and functions, after the `Input` and any `TypeAlias` definitions:

+    myval = 3 * 12;

+Constants may use functions defined in this file.
+However, functions cannot use constants nor can constants use other constants.
+Olives may use constants.

 ## Expressions
-Shesmu has the following expressions, for lowest precedence to highest precendence.
+Shesmu has the following expressions, for lowest precedence to highest precedence.

 ### Switch Selections
 - `Switch` _refexpr_ (`When` _testexpr_ `Then` _valueexpr_)\* `Else` _altexpr_